 Another popular name in the field of quality vehicle batteries is the Mighty Max.
 For decades, they have been producing some of the most exceptional accumulators in the market.

-The ML1812 electric golf cart batteries are Sealed Lead Acid ones that come with top-class durability.
+The ML1812 electric golf cart battery is Sealed Lead Acid ones that come with top-class durability.
 It is virtually maintenance-free and provides long-lasting support if properly taken care of.

 For the newbies out there, setting up the battery in the right position can be as confusing as matching Sudoku riddles.